-1. Download the package; detailed instructions are provided separately on how to get it.
-The package will be a file with a name similar to kea-premium-1.6.0.tar.gz.
-(The name may vary depending on the package purchased.)

-2. Administrators who still have the sources for the corresponding version of the open-source Kea package still on their system from the initial Kea installation should skip this step.
+- 1. Download the package; detailed instructions are provided separately on how to get it.
+The package will be a file with a name similar to kea-premium-1.6.2-git.tar.gz.
+(The name may vary depending on the package purchased.) - 2.
+Administrators who still have the sources for the corresponding version of the open-source Kea package still on their system from the initial Kea installation should skip this step.
 Otherwise, extract the Kea source from the original tarball that was downloaded.
-For example, with a download of Kea 1.6.0., there should be a tarball called kea-1.6.0.tar.gz on the system.
+For example, with a download of Kea 1.6.2-git., there should be a tarball called kea-1.6.2-git.tar.gz on the system.
 Unpack this tarball:

+'''

-\$ tar zxvf kea-1.6.0.tar.gz
+$ tar zxvf kea-1.6.2-git.tar.gz

+'''

-This will unpack the tarball into the kea-1.6.0 subdirectory of the current working directory.
+This will unpack the tarball into the kea-1.6.2-git subdirectory of the current working directory.

 3. Unpack the Kea premium tarball into the directory into which Kea was unpacked.
-Once Kea 1.6.0 has been unpacked into a kea-1.6.0 subdirectory and the Kea premium tarball is in the current directory, the following steps will unpack the premium tarball into the correct location:
+Once Kea 1.6.2-git has been unpacked into a kea-1.6.2-git subdirectory and the Kea premium tarball is in the current directory, the following steps will unpack the premium tarball into the correct location:

 '''

-$ cd kea-1.6.0
+$ cd kea-1.6.2-git

-$ tar xvf ../kea-premium-1.6.0.tar.gz
+$ tar xvf ../kea-premium-1.6.2-git.tar.gz

 '''